The-True-Hooha/serendipity-by-design/blog/july-monthly-roundup.md

 > Dear reader, if you're thinking this is a horrible title for such a read, I am writing to tell you that I can't help it.
 You'd have to pardon me, just incase.

-### June - July 2022.
+### June - July 2022

 I love to make plans a lot, every single day of my life and every event that occurs.
 I can't always help it, but jot down these little task on my journal, notebook or even on my mind.

-Well, If you're reading this, you might barely know little about me.
-And in as much as I love to keep things in my life private, I'd share my July experience with you.

-I used started the year as an intern in my university, working with my professor as a researcher, well yeah.
+In as much as I love to keep things in my life private, I'd share my July experience with you.
+I started the year as an intern in my university, working with my professor as a researcher, well yeah.
 It was fun, and a position where I learnt new and interesting topics every single day.
 It has been that way until the strike that affected Nigerian Universities, and somehow looks like it isn't coming off soon, had to put me out of work, for most of the time.

-If you're reading this, you'd have noticed that I am a software engineer.
+If you're reading this, must have noticed that I am a software engineer.
 I do mostly backend stuff with Java (springboot/spring frameworks) and Node.js(express).

 ### The Job Experience